Hrithik0112/Culinary-Explorer/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
 3. Set up your Google Maps API and Next-Auth configuration.
+4. Do fill the secrets as provided in .env.example .
-4. Run the application with `npm run dev`.
+5. Run the application with `npm run dev`.

 ## Usage